jenharris/agile-baseline/methods/research/usability-testing-guide.md

 ##Usability Testing Guide

-Testing one user is 100% better than testing none.
+**What it is:**

+Usability testing is a technique to evaluate a product by testing it on users.

 **Recommended Reading:**
 *Don’t Make Me Think: A Common Sense Approach to Web Usability*, by Steve Krug (2005)